Asturians

 - Beliefs And Worldview

-- Asturians value community, family, and a connection to their land.
-Their worldview is shaped by a deep respect for nature and a strong sense of identity rooted in historical resilience and cultural pride.
+- Asturians value community, tradition, and a connection to their land and history.
+They have a strong sense of regional pride.

 - Cultural Proverbs Sayings